docsmith-darshan/tom_theme/pages/mydoc/mydoc_Server_Preparation.md

 ## Before you Begin
-Ensure that all the installed packages are entirely up to date, and that PHP is available in the APT repository.
-To do so, run the following command:

-We strongly recommend you update and upgrade your operating system software.
+Ensure that you update and upgrade your operating system software.
 These upgrades can provide security and software fixes that might prevent future problems.
+To update all packages on your system, run the following command:
 ```
 apt update && apt upgrade -y
 ```

 ## Prepare Ubantu 20.04 Server

-Before you install the ownCloud, you've to prepare the Ubuntu 20.04 server by installing the required packages:
+Before you install the ownCloud, you've to install the following packages on Ubuntu 20.04 server:
 * Apache webserver
 * Database
 * PHP 7.4 and related modules

-## Install Apache webserver
+## Install Apache Webserver
 To install Apache webserver, run the following command:
 ```
 apt install libapache2-mod-php apache2